PeterJanssen/Skinet/README.md

 - Caching with Redis
 - Accepting payments using Stripe
 - Profiling with MiniProfiler at `https://localhost:5001/mini-profiler-resources/results-index`
-- Logging events and HTTP requests in console and to PostGreSQL database with Serilog
+- Logging events and HTTP requests in console, separate files in Logs folder and to PostGreSQL database table with Serilog
 - HealthCheck with UI available at `https://localhost:5001/healthchecks-ui#/healthchecks`
 - API Versioning